OpenWilma/openwilma.js/README.md

 OpenSource JavaScript client library for Wilma by Visma.
 Built with minimal dependencies.

 > **Warning**
-> Not ready for use
+> Not ready for use!
-> v2 is very much in progress and every old version is deprecated and probably broken.
+> v2 is very much a Work-in-Progress and every old version is considered to be deprecated and probably broken.

 ### Compatibility